FIND OUT ABOUT AN AMAZING ITINERARY FOR 14 DAYS IN ITALY

 PISA

-Pisa, located in the region of Tuscany, has long been celebrated for its architectural landmarks and artistic contributions.
+Pisa is well known for its Leaning Tower, but there is actually more to see.
+Located in the region of Tuscany, Pisa has long been celebrated for its architectural landmarks.
 With its iconic Leaning Tower as the centerpiece, Pisa’s historic center showcases an array of beautiful squares and churches.

 Its famous University, founded in 1343, is one of the oldest in Europe and has had many illustrious alumni, including Galileo Galilei.
-Pisa also offers beautiful scenery with its winding Arno River and lush countryside.

 How to get to Pisa from Florence